Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Introduction

 On the control side, model predictive \cite{zhou2025model} and sliding mode \cite{zhao2020active} approaches have been applied to antagonistic PAM tracking, and decoupling strategies enable simultaneous position and stiffness control without explicit system identification \cite{trumic2021decoupled}.
 For stiffness estimation, unscented Kalman filters provide sensorless angle and torque estimation in antagonistic PAM joints \cite{shin2021detailed,shin2022sensorless}.
-Recent physics-informed learning approaches employ hybrid formulations to capture antagonistic coupling behavior \cite{wang2025learning}.
-However, none of these methods combine continuous-time learned dynamics with embedded physical structure in a framework that supports both forward prediction and inverse stiffness synthesis.

 To meet this need, we adopt a hybrid continuous-time modeling approach based on neural ordinary differential equations (Neural ODEs) \cite{chen2018neural}, which learn a continuous-time vector field with explicit states while allowing embedded physical submodels.
 We develop a hybrid Neural ODE for an antagonistic PAM joint that couples parametric joint mechanics and pressure dynamics with a learned nonlinear force term.
 The physics-based components capture inertial dynamics and pressure evolution, while the neural term captures unmodeled antagonistic interactions and rate-dependent hysteresis without introducing an explicit high-order hysteresis model.
+This reduces dependence on actuator-specific analytical PAM force models and provides a differentiable force representation for stiffness computation.

 Our objective is a continuous-time dynamic model of an antagonistic PAM joint with sufficient physical fidelity to support stiffness-aware feedforward planning.
 Given a desired joint trajectory $x_d(t)$ and time-varying stiffness profile $K_d(t)$, antagonistic muscle air masses $(m_f(t), m_e(t))$ are synthesized offline from the learned dynamics to reproduce the target motion and stiffness.

-The main contributions of this work are: (1) a hybrid Neural ODE model that embeds joint and pressure dynamics within a learned antagonistic PAM framework; (2) a velocity-dependent neural force term that captures hysteresis implicitly; and (3) a feedforward input synthesis procedure derived from the learned dynamics for offline motion and stiffness planning, validated experimentally on a physical antagonistic PAM joint.
+In wearable and assistive robots, stiffness modulation can reduce resistance during user-guided motion while increasing support against perturbations.
+Here, it is evaluated by changing the joint response to external loads while tracking the same nominal motion.